-What does “accounts receivable” mean?
+1. What does accounts receivable mean?

 Payments that are still processing or unpaid orders are typically filed under the category of accounts receivable.
 This simply means that the money is coming to you, you just haven’t received it yet.

-For example, a paycheck is considered an “account receivable” to an employee, because you have already worked the hours to earn the money, you just haven’t yet received your payment.
+For example, a paycheck is considered an account receivable to an employee, because you have already worked the hours to earn the money, you just haven’t yet received your payment.

-Why do accounts receivable matter?
+2. Why is accounts receivable important?

 The best way to ensure that you are able to receive a payment for the goods or services that you offer is by establishing the terms of the credit before an account receivable is set up.
 This will also make sure that both you and the client or customer are on the same page when it comes to the terms of repayment.
-These terms will need to be calculated based on your inventory, sales rate and other internal statistics.
+These terms will need to be calculated based on your inventory, sales rate, and other internal statistics.

-Manage your Accounts Receivable with Pipefy!
+Manage your accounts receivable with Pipefy

 Pipefy is a process automation and management software that simplifies and streamlines the ways teams track the status of each invoice.